A note on increasing paths in countable hypergraphs: Abstract

 \section{Abstract}

-An old result of M{\"u}ller and R{\"o}dl states that a countable graph $G$ has a subgraph whose vertices all have infinite degree if and only if for any vertex labeling of $G$ by positive integers, an infinite increasing path can be found.
+An old result of M\"uller and R\"odl states that a countable graph $G$ has a subgraph whose vertices all have infinite degree if and only if for any vertex labeling of $G$ by positive integers, an infinite increasing path can be found.
 They asked whether an analogous equivalence holds for edge labelings, which Reiterman answered in the affirmative.
-Recently, Arman, Elliott, and R{\"o}dl extended this problem to linear $k$-uniform hypergraphs $H$ and generalized the original equivalence for vertex labelings.
+Recently, Arman, Elliott, and R\"odl extended this problem to linear $k$-uniform hypergraphs $H$ and generalized the original equivalence for vertex labelings.
 They asked whether Reiterman's result for edge labelings can similarly be extended.
-We confirm this for the case where $H$ admits finitely many $\beta$-cycles involving any fixed vertex.
+We confirm this for the case where $H$ admits only finitely many Berge cycles.